fakeshadow/pxs-psn-api/README.md

 async function main() {
     try {
-        // access token is used to call other api, and refresh token is used to get new access_token when it's expired const { access_token, refresh_token } = await psn.auth(npsso);
+        await psn.auth(npsso);

-        console.log(psn.access_token, psn.refresh_token);
+        // access token is used to call other api, and refresh token is used to get new access_token when it's expired console.log(psn.access_token, psn.refresh_token);

         // get user profile with access_token